 Section 6: Admission and Expulsion - The Executive Board is empowered to admit and expel members.
 However, no member may be expelled except for good cause and after an opportunity to be heard, if the member so requests.
 A board will be convened consisting of two (2) members of the Executive Board and one (1) member of the Association picked by the member.
 If the member does not wish to pick a member, a third member of the Executive Board will be appointed to the board so that there may be an odd number.
 The President will assign the Board Members to sit on the hearing board.
 The vote of any hearing shall be by secret ballot.

-Section 7: Withdrawal of membership - Must be made in writing and directed to the Deputy Executive Director for the F&P Retirement Systems, 7 E. Redwood Street, 19th Floor, Baltimore, MD 21202, with a copy to the Treasurer, Baltimore Retired Police Benevolent Association, Inc., P. 0.
-Box 6217, Baltimore, Maryland 21206.
-Those withdrawing receive no refund of dues or any other benefit that is in effect at the time of withdrawing.
+Section 7: Withdrawal of membership - Must be made in writing and directed to the Deputy Executive Director for the F&P Retirement Systems, 7 E. Redwood Street, 19th Floor, Baltimore, MD 21202.
+Those withdrawing receive no refund of dues or any other benefit, including, but not limited to, the right to display BRPBA tags.